twilio/wireless-portable-fax/runtime/README.md

 9. Set the phone number to point to your newly created Function

 ### Create a Sync Service Instance
-Twilio Sync is used for synchronization and data storage for this fax-machine's state.
-Complete the following steps to a Sync Service Instance:
+Twilio Sync is used for synchronization and data storage for this fax machine's state.
+Complete the following steps to create a Sync Service Instance:

 -   Visit [Sync Services](https://www.twilio.com/console/sync/services) to create a new instance
 -   Click the **red + button**